AlekseySudakov/myCode/README.md

 and now i can work with GitHub

-i hope it will wark
+i hope it will work
 //

 For now we can do it

 i hope

+and now i cant delete it